- Entry term: Fall (September)

 - Submit Test of English as a Foreign Language (TOEFL) scores if your native language is not English.

-- Participate in a personal interview with program faculty.
+- Personal interview with department faculty.